anujag24/hospital-readmission-risk-prediction/README.md

 ![Run Crawler](images/7.png)

-- Click on Databases in AWS Glue console and look for database named **ehr-db-readmission**(default name provided in CloudFormation).
-You can click on the link `Tables in ehr-db-readmission` to check the available tables and associated properties.
+- Click on Databases in AWS Glue console and look for database named **ehr-db-readmission**(default name provided in CloudFormation) and click on it.
+You can then click on the link `Tables in ehr-db-readmission` to check the available tables and associated properties.

 ![Glue Database](images/8.png)